neon-nyan/WwiseHi3Reader/README.md

 Or With Loop for One Track and start for specific Track Number

     WwiseHi3Reader <path-of-the-game/single-pck-file> loop <number-of-track>
-For Listing the Available Tracks Only:
+For Listing Available Tracks Only:

     WwiseHi3Reader view <path-of-the-game/single-pck-file>
 For Converting Tracks to OGG Vorbis: